The Snack Is More Interesting

 - The IT Crowd has Denholm, finished reading his Video Will, eating an apple with the camera still running ... for a long time.

-- In Game Of Thrones, the Torture Technician called "The Tickler" spends all his torture sessions casually eating a pear while he questions his victims.
-The fruit, combined with the fact that he doesn't actually pay any attention to the answers he's getting, asking the same questions as an unbreakable routine, makes it clear that he doesn't really expect to get any answers out of the captives.
+- In Game of Thrones, the Torture Technician called "The Tickler" spends all his torture sessions casually eating a pear while he questions his victims.
+This shows his callous detachment to the pain his inflicting.
 Appropriately, when Jaqen H'ghar kills The Tickler by pushing him down from a window, he's seen munching on a pear in plain sight while everyone gathers to inspect the corpse.

 - Patrick Jane from The Mentalist will often make himself a pot of tea or a sandwich using food taken without asking from the kitchen of the person who's murder he's solving (as well of the kitchen of almost every other house he visits over the course of the investigation).
 Sure, he's paying attention when he eats it, but he has to leave the room (again, without asking) for a few minutes to prepare it.